ianhernandezz/School_District_Analysis/README.md

 :-------------------------:|:-------------------------:
 <img width="792" alt="Screen Shot 2021-11-20 at 4 55 46 PM" src="https://user-images.githubusercontent.com/92615504/142742120-da88161f-350e-41be-bd6f-ae152cd08009.png">|  <img width="792" alt="Screen Shot 2021-11-20 at 4 54 50 PM" src="https://user-images.githubusercontent.com/92615504/142742129-00bd3e39-15fc-4faf-a2b4-44d75a9f19d1.png">

+Just like School Spending, it did not have a huge impact on this.

 **Scores by School Type**

 Original Type Results            |  Re-Calculated Type Results :-------------------------:|:-------------------------:
 <img width="737" alt="Screen Shot 2021-11-20 at 5 05 44 PM" src="https://user-images.githubusercontent.com/92615504/142742196-1ea50296-77e4-46e0-a327-b7c6483ee662.png">|  <img width="742" alt="Screen Shot 2021-11-20 at 5 05 16 PM" src="https://user-images.githubusercontent.com/92615504/142742197-0f4d2ee6-ea22-442d-af35-2340dd0482da.png">

+There was no change to the type of school that it is.

 3. **Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.**